decentraland/adr/RFC/RFC-14-p2p-adapter.md

 A P2P adapter is needed in order to provide a light mechanism for comms (compared to [RFC-5: comms service using websocket](/RFC/RFC-5-ws-comms.md)).
 This adapter should guarantee the delivery of a message to any peer in the network (or cluster, [real-time clustering of users in Islands (ADR-35)](/adr/ADR-35)).

-In this approach a Routing Table is used, which is managed by the Routing Service.
-The idea is to limit the amount of times that any peer receives a packet to 1, currently with naive broadcasting p2p solution each node relays a package only once but it can receive as many times as peer conections has.
+The new implementation should solve the problems in the old version[link]:

+- When two peers are unable to see each other, it's hard to identify if there is a network failure or a cluster or a bug in the client.
+- Since all peers broadcast information on an ever changing logical mesh (every tick the relay changes), it's almost impossible to measure latency.
+We also don't know the impact of the amount of packages that are circulating around the network or even how many are been currently relayed.
+The relay suspension mechanism that prevents the network to be flooded with packages also prevents the stabilization of the mesh.
+- We don't have a way to measure the impact of the "suspension relay" heuristic, which means we don't know if the available routes are efficent.
+- There are two unhandled scenarios which may cause messages to not be deliver:
+  - if there are two clusters (or more), peers will be completely isolated between each other, no communication using the P2P mesh is possible.
+  - At some point, relay suspension may suspend the only peer that is able to deliver a message.
+This is a temporal failure, since the next time the mesh is negotiated, the delivery will be resumed.

 ## Approach

-This approach is simple, it should be easy to debug and it could be refined in the future for performance if needed.
+This approach focuses on addressing the problems mentioned above:
+  1. Handle clusters: identifing peers outside of the current mesh, and providing a fallback service to deliver the messages.
+Optionally (outside of the scope of this RFC), this service could provide hints to the peers in order to connect separated clusters.
+  2. Efficient usage of resources: messages are received only once, they are decoded only once, they are relayed using only the most efficent route and thus avoiding flooding the network.
+There is also no additional expiration ttl, or hops ttl since the route is already determined.
+  3. Since the server has knowledge of the topology of the network, metrics can be used to understand its status, identify where optimizations are required and improve based on real data.
+  4. Eventually (outside of the scope of this RFC), the server can refine its algorithm, and consider other factors, like latency, in order to choose the best route.
+  5. This solution aims to have a stable mesh, so is possible to have a consistent latency between peers.

+## The solution

 This implementation requires two extra services:

-- Messaging service: in charge of sending messages between specific peers.
-- Routing service: in charge of keeping track of the connections between peers and providing them routing information.
+- Routing service: in charge of keeping track of the connections between peers and providing them with routing information for each message (the route the message needs to follow).
+- Messaging service: in charge of sending messages between specific peers, when either the connection between two peers is cut, or when the target is in another cluster.

-As defined in [ADR-81](/ADR/ADR-81-minimum-comms-transport.md), each peer will know the ids of the peers around them using the information provided by the `CommunicationsDirector`.
+Note: *As defined in [ADR-81](/ADR/ADR-81-minimum-comms-transport.md), each peer will know the ids of the peers around them*

 The basic idea of this implementation is for peers to connect randomly to a subset of the others forming a mesh, and reporting their connections to the routing service.
-The routing service will build routing tables for each peer to connect to every other.
-Each peer will receive from the routing service the path to all other connected peers, this means all the paths that the peer needs to send the package to so all the mesh is notified.
-When a peer needs to deliver a message, it will use the paths provided by the routing table, and if the conection to the neighbour fails, it will fallback to the messaging service for all the pending peers.
+The routing service will build the routing information needed for each peer to distribute messages to every other.
+Each peer will receive from the routing service the minimal set of paths that cover all the connected peers.
+When a peer needs to deliver a message, it will use the paths provided by the routing service, and if the conection to the neighbour fails, it will fallback to the messaging service for all the pending peers.

-Although this implementation requires a server, it tries to maximize the usage of P2P connections, while also keeping in mind that peers may run in a constrained environment (like a browser) in which it is not always possible to have a lot of open connections.
+Although this implementation requires a messaging service, it tries to maximize the usage of P2P connections.
-If broadcasting every message, then you can receive the same packet many times even if you are not distributing it anymore.
-This creates a congestion of the network, in this solution it is guaranteed that every packet will be processed only once per peer.
 Also, each peer needs to decode the package to parse it but they don't make changes to it, so there is no cost associated to the enconding of each package.

+This approach is simple, it should be easy to debug and it could be refined in the future for performance, if needed.

 ## Flow example

 ### 1. Peers establish random connections with their known peers.